kennyluk/ngx-renamer/README.md

 # Rename titles in Paperless NGX using OpenAI

-This is a Paperless NGX post consumption script.More information under this link : https://docs.paperless-ngx.com/advanced_usage/#consume-hooks you need an OpenAI API account to run it.
+This is a Paperless NGX post consumption script.More information under this link : https://docs.paperless-ngx.com/advanced_usage/#consume-hooks.
+You need an OpenAI API account to run it.

 ## Installation in Paperless NGX